Groundwater risk assessment for your environmental permit

 You should get preliminary views from the Environment Agency and other interested parties (such as local authorities) through a pre-application meeting using the initial site conceptual model as a basis for discussion.
 You may need to update your conceptual understanding of the activity and its potential impact on the environment accordingly.

 You can then use this information to produce a more detailed conceptual model.

 As part of your desk study, you need to research how your activity may be a ‘source’ of pollution to groundwater, the ‘pathways’ that the pollution could take to reach groundwater from your site, and the potential groundwater ‘receptors’ that could be affected by that pollution.

-- pathways – eg through engineered measures (a landfill lining system or infiltration system), or via contaminants passing through the unsaturated zone and saturated zone
+- pathways – such as through engineered measures (a landfill lining system or infiltration system), or via contaminants passing through the unsaturated zone and saturated zone

-- receptors – eg abstraction boreholes used for drinkwater, the ecosystem dependent on the groundwater, the groundwater itself, or any other conservation site, like a Site of Special Scientific Interest (SSSI)
+- receptors – such as abstraction boreholes used for drinkwater, the ecosystem dependent on the groundwater, the groundwater itself, or any other conservation site, like a Site of Special Scientific Interest (SSSI)

 Research the source